-By Pledging to Entertain Millenials Digitally, This Woman Entrepreneur Made it to the Entrepreneur India's 35U35 List
+By Pledging to Entertain Millennials Digitally, This Woman Entrepreneur Made it to Entrepreneur India's 35U35 List

 You're reading Entrepreneur India, an international franchise of Entrepreneur Media.

 Blenders Pride Reserve Collection presents Entrepreneur's 35U35 list included some path-breaking names from the field of entrepreneurship and 34-year-old Aditi Shrivastava made it to the list owing to her digital entertainment company Pocket Aces.
 Know how she is entertaining the millenials digitally!

 India has a burgeoning content market and with the advent of OTT behemoths like Amazon and Netflix, the entertainment content players have flourished and burgeoned in no time.
 The millennials, these days, spend most of their time on digital platforms, socializing and hunting relatable and shareable entertainment content.
 “That’s when we put in place our motto — solving boredom and vowed to become available on all digital platforms,” Pocket Aces, co-founder Aditi Shrivastava iterates.